 If you’re on the other side of the ship, they are going to be chewing on the faces of your crew before you ever get there.
 An energy barrier and turret in the right spot can aid them in your absence.

-The game loves to throw some curve balls at you also.
+Genesis Alpha One loves to throw some curve balls at you also.
 My first complete loss was when a crewman working the tractor beam contracted an illness I hadn’t seen.
 Sick crew members go to the crew quarters to heal.
 But this fella coughed up eggs the entire way there.
 Gross

 Aliens love to dart inside tunnels and lay nests in hidden places.
 The eggs spread so quickly I couldn’t respond in time and my ship began to collapse around me.
 In an attempt to save my reactor I ran in to attempt to fix the power panel, but it exploded while I was inside and I got spaced.
 Evidently, I was no Commander Sheperd, I did not survive.